-Gwinnett Tech assesses fees based on policies of the Technical College System of Georgia for all technical colleges in Georgia.
-Certain student fees are required to be paid each semester as flat fees.
-These fees include registration, media, security, student activity, student accident insurance, instructional/technology, facility access, and special instruction.
-Online students are not subject to the student activity, parking and student accident insurance fees.
-Fees are subject to change at the end of any semester.
+Tuition and fees are assessed based on policies of the Technical College System of Georgia (TCSG).
+Certain fees are required to be paid each semester.
+They include: registration, media, security, student activity, student accident insurance, instructional/technology, facility access, and special instruction.
+Online students are not subject to the student activity, parking, and student accident insurance fees.
+Some courses and/or programs may also have a supply reimbursement fee.

 |Credit Hours||In-State Student||Out-of-State Student||Foreign Student||Senior Student|

 Fee modifications are made by the Technical College System of Georgia and can change at the end of any semester.